atr321/Square-Runner-Unity2D/README.md

 # Square-Runner-Unity2D
 A simple game that you have to collect all emeralds to win.

-PS.: Be carefull with the cannons
+PS.: Be carefull with the cannons.